Mc-Zen/zero/docs/zero-docs.typ

 = Table alignment

 In scientific publication, presenting large amounts of numbers in a readable fashion is a high discipline.
-A good starting point is to align numbers in a table at the decimal marker.
+A good starting point is to align numbers in a table at the decimal separator.
 With _Zero_, this can be accomplished by using the `ztable`.
 This is a wrapper for the built-in `table` which features an additional argument `format` which takes an array of `none` or `auto` values to turn on number alignment for specific columns.

 ```typ